-Personal cell phones and other electronic devices may be used in the bus for their technological advantages.
+Personal cell phones and other electronic devices may be used in the bus for their technological advantages and must be kept at an appropriate volume.
 Cell phones should be turned off and kept secure in back packs when not being used.
 The school district is not responsible for the loss or damage of cell phones or personal electronic devices if parents elect to have their child bring one to school.